 3. Endorsed Technologies Limited is a limited company incorporated in England and Wales.
 Registered Number: 10505324.
 Registered Office: Northern And Shell Building, 10 Lower Thames Street, London, England, EC3R 6EN.

-In order to support your career aspirations and source new job opportunities for you, you may provide us with or we may obtain personal information about you, such as information regarding your:
+In order to support your career aspirations and source new job opportunities for you, you may provide us with or we may obtain personal information (also referred to as "personal data") about you, such as information regarding your:

 a) personal contact details such as name, title, addresses, telephone numbers, and personal email addresses;